Shrimp and Grits – Sauteed shrimp with bacon, garlic, and green onion served over creamy, stone-ground grits with cheddar cheese.

 To serve – ladle a generous amount of grits into a shallow bowl and top with shrimp and sauce.

-shrimp and grits recipes you might enjoy:
+shrimp and grits recipes from Other Bloggers:

 - Italian Shrimp and Grits from A Spicy Perspective